 Water Hazards: Brazil’s beaches can pose a threat to the safety of travelers.
 Many beaches have very strong and dangerous riptides, including those in Rio de Janeiro and Fortaleza.
 Always observe posted flags and signs warning of strong swells and currents, and never swim while under the influence of alcohol.
-Even if the water looks safe there may be strong riptides.
+Even if the water looks safe, there may be strong riptides.
 Ocean currents and waves are unpredictable, even in popular beaches frequented by tourists.
-In 2011, one U.S. citizen suffered serious injuries and two died while swimming at Copacabana beach.

 Travelers are advised to adhere to local authorities’ guidance and refrain from swimming alone in areas marked with red warning signs or at beaches where there are no municipal lifeguards or first responder services.
 There is a possibility of shark attacks in the waters of many of the beaches in northeastern Brazil, including those in Recife, Natal, and Maceio.
 Heed signs posted on any beach you visit.

 Brazil is an endemic area for schistosomiasis, a water-borne parasite, and travelers should avoid wading, swimming, or other contact with fresh water in streams, lakes, and ponds.